buffalobill571/iokaclient/README.rst

 Unlike other available clients, this one:

 - Supports modern Python versions
-- Does not use global variables for set up `<https://stackoverflow.com/questions/19158339/why-are-global-variables-evil>`
+- Uses dedicated client instance instead of `global variable`_ for set up
 - Supports both synchronous and asynchronous ways of doing operations
 - Uses connection pooling
 - Stricly linted